kigawas/flask-scaffold/README.md

 You can just remove `LICENSE`, `.git/`, and `.vscode/` files whenever it's necessary.

-There is no silver bullet, so if you prefer other libraries or practice, you can change anything if you feel there is a better choice.
+There is no silver bullet, so if you prefer other libraries or practice, you can add or change anything as you like.

 ## Prerequisites

--   Python 3.5+ (Try type hint please!)
+-   Python 3.5+ (To support type hint)

--   (Optional) Docker and docker compose (It's okay if you don't want to use docker)
+-   (Optional) Docker and docker compose

 ## Main features

--   Use blueprints to organize directory structure
+-   Blueprint templates to organize directory structure

 -   Colorful logger in terminals, stolen from [tornado](https://github.com/tornadoweb/tornado/blob/master/tornado/log.py)